 - SEQR Forms are available on the Department's website page.

 - If the project is an Unlisted Action, submit a completed Part 1 of a Short Environmental Assessment Form.

 - If the project is a Type I Action, submit a completed Part 1 of a Full Environmental Assessment Form.

 - Structural / Archaeological Assessment Form (SAAF).

 - In accordance with the State Historic Preservation Act (SHPA), the application is not complete until a determination has been made concerning the impact of the project on properties listed on or eligible for listing on the State or National Register of Historic Places.

 - Submit a completed Structural Archaeological Assessment Form (PDF) (905 KB), available on the Department's website page.
 In some cases, a cultural resource survey, including a field study of archaeological or historic features may be needed.

-See our web page on UPA time frames
+See our web page Getting an Environmental Permit.

 Remember, Contact DEC Early in Your Planning and be Flexible - Let Us Help You!